Cammy Bell: Queen's Park

-League Two club Queen's Park signed Bell in February 2020.
+League Two club Queen's Park signed Bell on 6 February 2020.
 He struggled with injury and was then unable to earn a place in the club's starting lineup.
+The season was soon curtailed because of the COVID-19 pandemic, with Queen's Park only received 40 points.
 Bell announced his retirement from playing football on 1 December 2020.

 International career

 Bell was first called up to the senior Scotland squad on 4 October 2010 for the European Championship qualifiers against the Czech Republic and Spain, after Matt Gilks dropped out through injury.
 He made his Scotland debut, as a 68th-minute substitute replacing Craig Gordon, against the Faroe Islands on 16 November 2010 in a 3–0 friendly win at Pittodrie Stadium in Aberdeen.

-He injured his arm during October 2011 in Spain after he saved from a David Goodwillie shot in training and later complained about pain.
-A scan showed he had damaged tendons.
+In October 2011, Bell was called up to the Scotland's squad after Gilks was dropped, due to injury.
+However, Bell injured his arm during October 2011 in Spain after he saved from a David Goodwillie shot in training and later complained about pain, which a showed that he had damaged tendons.
 Bell was again called up to the Scotland squad for a friendly against Luxembourg in November 2012.

+In October 2013, Bell stated playing for Rangers would improve his chances of getting a call–up from the senior team once again.
+In May 2014, he finally made it to the Scotland squad for the first time in two years prior to the match against Nigeria but did not play.
+In March 2015, Bell reiterated his stance to get call-up from the Scotland squad, but this never happened.

-Coaching career
+Post-playing career

 Annan Athletic appointed Bell as their director of football in December 2020.
-He resigned from the role at the end of the 2020/21 season.
+He resigned from the role at the end of the 2020–21 season.

+Bell pursued a new career by becoming a media pundit and commentator.
+He also works for Wheatley Group as a development project officer.

+Personal life

+Bell grew up supporting Rangers, whom he eventually joined as a player, and idolised Peter Schmeichel.
+Bell is a Ukrainian descent, as his grandfather, Iwan Mowczk, fled the country due to World War II and never came back and emigrated to Scotland, where he stayed there until his death.

+Bell married his long-term girlfriend Emma on 5 June 2015.
+Together, they have a daughter, who was born on 20 January 2014, causing him to miss a match against Forfar Athletic on the same day, and a son.